11ado33/ha-homebrainz-integration/README.md

 ## Device Configuration

-Your ESPTimeCast device can be configured through its web interface.
+Your HomeBrainz Clock device can be configured through its web interface.
 The integration provides a direct link to the device configuration page in the device information panel.

 ### Web Interface Features